Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - `name`: a unique name for the message queue, starting with `/`
 - `oflag`: opening flag O_RDONLY, etc
-- `mode`: the permission to give the file
+- `mode`: the permissions of the file
 - `attrs`: attributes (see struct)

   ```C